 The downside to this method (besides working with the lye) is that the soap will need to take 4-6 weeks to cure.

-Curing the soaps will allow you to have stronger, longer-lasting soap bars to use.
+Curing the soaps will allow you to use stronger, longer-lasting soap bars.
 You also will need to be more careful with adding certain ingredients.

 You’ll need to know how each ingredient may interact and how it may effect your soap bars.
 This method also utilizes way more tools and supplies than the melt-and-pour and rebatch method.